 5.5.
-The definition of adequate broadband internet access service
+Report on Member States' best practices to support the defining of adequate broadband internet access service

-According to the EECC (Article 83(3)), BEREC shall, in order to contribute towards a consistent application of this Article, after consulting stakeholders and in close cooperation with the Commission, taking into account available Commission (Eurostat) data, adopt a report on Member States' best practices in respect of defining the adequate broadband internet access service.
+According to the EECC (Article 83(3)), BEREC shall, in order to contribute towards a consistent application of this Article, after consulting stakeholders and in close cooperation with the Commission, taking into account available Commission (Eurostat) data, adopt a report on Member States' best practices in respect of defining an adequate broadband internet access service.

-BEREC is tasked with adopting a report on Member States' best practices in respect of defining the adequate broadband IAS, in accordance with their obligation to ensure that all consumers have access at an affordable price, in light of specific national conditions, to an available adequate broadband IAS.
+BEREC is tasked with adopting a report on Member States' best practices in respect of defining an adequate broadband IAS, in accordance with their obligation to ensure that all consumers have access at an affordable price, in light of specific national conditions, to an available adequate broadband IAS.
 The best practice report shall seek to gather and analyse relevant information including:

-- Relevant data available from the EU Commission (Eurostat) regarding the availability and quality of broadband IAS in MS - How to determine the bandwidth necessary for supporting the minimum set of services set out in Annex V of the EECC - What criteria MS might use to deem that an available adequate broadband IAS, not provided at a fixed location, should be made available at an affordable price in order to ensure consumers' full social and economic participation in society
+- relevant data available from the European Commission (Eurostat) regarding the availability and quality of broadband IAS in MS; - how to determine the bandwidth necessary for supporting the minimum set of services set out in Annex V of the EECC; - what criteria MS might use to deem that an available adequate broadband IAS, not provided at a fixed location, should be made available at an affordable price in order to ensure consumers' full social and economic participation in society.

-Deliverable: BEREC report on Member States' best practices in respect of defining the adequate broadband IAS, which all consumers can access at an affordable price
+Deliverable: BEREC Report on Member States' best practices to support the defining of adequate broadband IAS